DSharpPlus/DSharpPlus/CONTRIBUTING.md

 > [!NOTE]
 > We do not merge pull requests for undocumented or in-PR Discord features.
 Before we merge support for any Discord feature, we require the relevant docs PR to be merged first.

+# Authorship

+We require that you own the intellectual property to any contribution you choose to submit.
+Don't take code from other people, and don't submit AI-generated code.
+Additionally, please test your contributions before submitting them.

 # Proper base

 When opening a PR, please make sure your branch targets the latest master branch.
 Also make sure your branch is even with the target branch, to avoid unnecessary surprises.